My practical tips on what to pack for a trip to Prague in 2023 with suggestions on what to bring depending on what season you are visiting.

 Whether you are arriving in summer or winter, you’ll need a pair of comfortable shoes.
 Even if you are not planning to do a lot of walking, a pair of trainers or other cushioned shoes will come in very handy.

-Prague is full of cobblestones and pavements made out of small stone bricks, which is a very hard surface to walk on.
+Prague is very walkable, but it’s also full of cobblestones and pavements made out of small stone bricks, which is a very hard surface to walk on.

 I like to wear comfortable cushioned trainers specially designed for walking.